brevzin/cpp_proposals/2322_fold/fold.md

 As such, this paper proposes an overload for `fold` that take no initial value (and have a precondition that the range is non-empty) rather than introducing a different name for this case.

+### `optional` or UB?

+The result of `ranges::fold(empty_range, init, f)` is just `init`.
+That is straightforward.
+But what would the result of `ranges::fold(empty_range, f)` be (or `ranges::fold1(empty_range, f)` if we choose to provide a different name)?
+There are two options:

+1. a disengaged `optional<T>`, or
+2. `T`, but this case is undefined behavior

+In other words: empty range is either a valid input for the algorithm, whose result is `nullpt`, or there is a precondition that the range is non-empty.

+Users can always recover the undefined behavior case if they want, by writing `*fold1(empty_range, f)`, and the `optional` return allows for easy addition of other functionality, such as providing a sentinel value for the empty range case (`fold1(empty_range, f).value_or(sentinel)` reads better than `not ranges::empty(r) ? fold1(r, f) : sentinel`, at least to me).

+However, this would be the very first algorithm in the standard library that meaningful interacts with one of the sum types.
+And goes against the convention of algorithms simply being undefined for empty ranges (such as `max`).

+If the no-initializer version of `fold` returns an `optional<T>`, that's probably added motivation to name it something distinct from `fold`.

 ## `fold_right`

 While `ranges::fold` would be a left-fold, there is also occasionally the need for a _right_-fold.
 While a `fold_right` is much easier to write in code given `fold` than `fold_first`, since `fold_right(r, init, op)` is `fold(r | views::reverse, init, flip(op))`, it's sufficiently common that it may as well be in the standard library.